Government-in-exile: Exiled governments of non-self-governing or occupied territories

-These governments in exile are governments of non-self-governing or occupied territories.
-They claim legitimate authority over a territory they once controlled, or claim legitimacy of a post-decolonization authority.
+These governments-in-exile are governments of non-self-governing or occupied territories.
+They claim legitimate authority over a territory they once controlled, or claim legitimacy of a post-decolonisation authority.
 The claim may stem from an exiled group's election as a legitimate government.

-The United Nations recognizes the right of self-determination for the population of these territories, including the possibility of establishing independent sovereign states.
+The United Nations recognises the right of self-determination for the population of these territories, including the possibility of establishing independent sovereign states.